A Dyson Brownian motion model for weak measurements in chaotic quantum systems: Exact Results for the Unbiased Ensemble

 Setting $y_\alpha = e^{w_\alpha}$ and denoting $h_j = \kappa_j + n - j$, we can now express the average

-where $C$ is the normalization and the the constant $A_t$ accounts for the shift of the center of mass and will be fixed below.
+where $C$ is the normalization and {the} constant $A_t$ raised to the power $m$ accounts for the shift of the center of mass and will be fixed below.
 We can use Andreief identity~\cite{doi:10.1142/S2010326319300018} to express it in terms of a single determinant

 where we defined

 We can thus express the coefficients $I_{k,h}$ in terms of the Hermite polynomials $H_n(x) = (-1)^n e^{x^2} \partial_x^n [e^{-x^2}]$ as

 where again we absorbed some extra constants by redefining $C$.
 The fact that at large $x$, $H_\ell(x) = 2^\ell x^\ell + O(x^{\ell -1 })$ can be used to express the determinant